fidler-lab/curve-gcn/README.md

 # Where is the code?
 To get the code, please [signup](http://www.cs.toronto.edu/annotation/curvegcn/code_signup/) here.
+We also provide the [dataloader](https://github.com/fidler-lab/curve-gcn/tree/dataloader).
 We will be using GitHub to keep track of issues with the code and to update on availability of newer versions (also available on website and through e-mail to signed up users).

 If you use this code, please cite: